 Your dislike may arise from current concerns.
 You may fear asking will damaging healthy relationships, especially ones with current donors or board members.
 You may fear that the person whom you ask will tell you that your current funds are not being spent well.
 You might be concerned about the time these relationships take.

 Your refusal may stem from future concerns.
-If the donor agrees to make the gift, what obligations will it create for the organization and you.
-Will you be required to make a large gift or other sacrifice to the donor or their cause in the future.
+If the donor agrees to make the gift, what obligations will it create for the organization and you?
+Will you be required to make a large gift or other sacrifices to the donor or their cause in the future.
 You may fear that asking opens makes you vulnerable to something in the future.

 Most likely, your disinclination to ask stems from a mixture of experiences.
 In short, asking for money (prepare yourself for a technical term) is icky.

-Despite this logic and your feelings, to be effective obtaining donated dollars; nonprofit leaders need to ask for gifts.
+Despite this logic and your feelings, to be effective in obtaining donated dollars; nonprofit leaders need to ask for gifts.
 Donors like to engage with the leader.
 Donors want to talk and have a relationship with you.
 Donors feel recognized when the leader asks for a gift personally.
-In a lot of cases the exchange is between the donor and the CEO, with the development staff serving as the liaison.
+In a lot of cases, the exchange is between the donor and the CEO, with the development staff serving as the liaison.
 Donors must decide, among other things, if they can trust you with their money.
 They do this in face-to-face meetings.
-They want to know, if under your leadership, the nonprofit will fulfill its side of any monetary exchange.
+They want to know if, under your leadership, the nonprofit will fulfill its side of any monetary exchange.

 Refusing to ask is akin to deciding to fill a bathtub in any way possible.
 You’re even willing to bring water from across town, but you will not reach down into the tub and insert the plug.
 Since actions shout over words, leaders who refuse to ask risk undercutting all of their nonprofit’s development efforts.
 Refusing to ask implies to staff and others that there is something mysterious about fundraising that only development experts understand.
 In some cases, the message heard is that there is something shady or untoward about the exchange.